MewsSystems/gitbook-connector-api/operations/identitydocuments.md

 ## Get all identity documents

-Returns all identity documents.
+Returns all identity documents for the specified customers, with additional filtering options available.
 This operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request